Pye Telecom History Group - Virtual Pye Museum

 Extract from technical manual: yes, to follow

-Wireless Set No. 22 (1942)
+Wireless Sets No. 22 (1942)

-WS22 man-pack stationWireless Set No. 22 was a general purpose low powered HF transmitter receiver intended for use by the British Army in non-armoured vehicles.
+stationWireless Sets No. 22 was a general purpose low powered HF transmitter receiver intended for use by the British Army in non-armoured vehicles.
 It could also be configured as a 3-man-pack load or for animal-pack use, and was also used on a transportable hand cart.
 It had a similar frequency range to WS19 and was intended to provide a similar performance, although the transmit power was lower.

 The internal layout was similar to WS19 (although the circuits were quite different) except that WS22 has an internal roller-coaster aerial tuner mounted where the WS19 had the VHF "B" set and intercom amplifier.
 See internal top side view and underside view.
 The front panel layout of WS22 was very similar to the original prototype WS19 MKI.